gwichmanaz/SonOfRogue/README.md

 Get the dependencies: `npm install`

-Compile and start the watch process: `grunt browserify`
+Start the build process: `grunt build`

 Serve dist/test.html via HTTP, and access it from your browser.

-You can do this by installing and running http-server

-`npm install http-server -g`
+You can do this by installing and running http-server: `npm install http-server -g`

-Then, in the dist directory,
+Then, in the dist directory, run `http-server`

-`http-server`

-Open the browser in `http://127.0.0.1:8080/test.html`
+Then open the browser in `http://127.0.0.1:8080/test.html`